-New in the astrophotography?
+New in astrophotography?
 Don't know what to do?
 No worries - every successful astrophotographer had to start somewhere.
-And you are in one of the best places to start learning astrophotography fundamentals!
-Today I will give you 10 astrophotography tips for true beginners, that will instantly improve your astrophotography skills.
+And you are in one of the best places to begin learning astrophotography fundamentals!
+Today I will give you ten astrophotography tips for true beginners to instantly improve their astrophotography skills.
 Let's get started!

 1. Spend Your Money Wisely

 Astrophotography tip number one - don't invest too much money into astrophotography gear at the very beginning.
 Why?
-Because you just don't know what to buy, and what you really need to buy.
+Because you don't know what to buy, and what you need to buy.

-Astrophotography gear is not cheap; actually, it's very expensive.
+Astrophotography gear is not cheap; actually, it's costly.

 It's not true that you cannot achieve good results with budget gear.
-You can start this hobby slowly, acquiring gear when you need it, and still have fantastic imaging results.
+You can start this hobby slowly, acquire equipment when needed, and still have fantastic imaging results.